United States rainfall climatology: North American Monsoon

 The North American Monsoon (NAM) occurs from late June or early July into September, originating over Mexico and spreading into the southwest United States by mid-July.
 This allows the wet season to start in the Southwest during the summer rather than early fall as seen across the remainder of the West.
 Within the United States, it affects Arizona, New Mexico, Nevada, Utah, Colorado, West Texas, and California.
 The North American monsoon is known to many as the Summer, Southwest, Mexican or Arizona monsoon.
 It is also sometimes called the Desert Monsoon as a large part of the affected area is desert.

 When precipitable water values near 1.32 in, brief but often torrential thunderstorms and the hurricane force winds and hail can occur, especially over mountainous terrain.
 This activity is occasionally enhanced by the passage of retrograding (westward-moving) upper cyclones moving under the subtropical ridge and the entrainment of the remnants of tropical storms.
-Tropical cyclones from the eastern Pacific contribute to the moisture within the monsoon system, and bring up to 20 percent of the average annual rainfall to southern California.
+Tropical cyclones from the eastern Pacific contribute to the moisture within the monsoon system, and bring to southern California up to 20 percent of the average annual rainfall.
 Flash flooding is a serious danger during the monsoon season.
 Dry washes can become raging rivers in an instant, even when no storms are visible as a storm can cause a flash flood tens of miles away.
 Lightning strikes are also a significant danger.
 Because it is dangerous to be caught in the open when these storms suddenly appear, many golf courses in Arizona have thunderstorm warning systems.

 As much as 45% of the annual rainfall across New Mexico occurs during the summer monsoon.
 Many desert plants are adapted to take advantage of this brief wet season.
 Because of the monsoons, the Sonoran and Mojave are considered relatively "wet" when ranked among other deserts such as the Sahara.
 Monsoons play a vital role in managing wildfire threat by providing moisture at higher elevations and feeding desert streams.
 Heavy monsoon rain can lead to excess winter plant growth, in turn a summer wildfire risk.
 A lack of monsoon rain can hamper summer seeding, reducing excess winter plant growth but worsening drought.